 Again, for those hoping for a reconciliation, this is a tough one.
 No one can tell you what’s right for your situation, you need to figure that out by yourself.
 But, if that relationship is truly dead, read on.

-Solution: Clean house.
+Solution: If you want healthy emotional boundaries, clear out the house!
 Give his stuff away if he doesn’t want it.
 Change the bed.
 Make the house yours.
-I know these are not living things, but they are constant reminders of what was, triggering painful memories and presenting a stumbling block to healthy boundaries with the ex.
+I know these are not living things, but they are constant reminders of what was, triggering painful memories.
+Having your ex-spouse’s belongings all over your house can be a stumbling block to setting healthy boundaries.

 This is closely linked to reason #4.
 It also really depends on whether being friends with your ex-spouse works for you.
 If it does, ignore everything else that I’m about to say.
 If it doesn’t, read on.

 Constant access (texting, talking etc) can be a blocker to setting healthy boundaries with the ex so that you can heal after divorce and reach a place of wholeness.
 Yes, you share children.
 But do you really need to talk and text every day?
 Setting healthy boundaries with the ex-spouse may require that you reconsider how you communicate with him, especially if you are unable to communicate without rancor.